hdrick/planner-of-meals/README.md

 # planner-of-meals
-A minor university project that plans means.
+A minor university project that plans meals.